mscharlock/docs/articles/quickstart/native/android/03-session-handling.md

 ## Save the User's Credentials

-After a successful login response, you can verify the tokens against the [userinfo endpoint](/api/authentication#get-user-info) and then store the user's credentials using the `saveCredentials` method.
+After a successful login response, you can store the user's credentials using the `saveCredentials` method.

 ```java
 // app/src/main/java/com/auth0/samples/LoginActivity.java